kufr ko iimaaN kiye hue-saadhu raam aarzu sahaaranpuri

 1.inclined towards, attracted to 2.passion, madness 3.non-existence 4.taste, desire 5.existence, life 6.dust 7.street 8.beloved

-My desire of love is once again inclined towards the madness of non-existence.
-It has transformed my life to be the dust of the street of the beloved.
+My desire of love is once again inclined towards the mad passion of non-existence fana.
+It has transformed my life into the dust of the street of the beloved.
 This could either mean that the poet/lover lies in the street of the beloved all day and all night long, or that he is dead and buried there and disintegrated into dust.
+In a reading of the word meanings only this could be the romantic beloved, but here the beloved could symbolize his poetry and/or mystical/divine beloved.
+This mad passion inclines the poet towards a state of non-existence (adam), where their ego and personal identity vanish.
+In this state, the poet becomes a pure vessel for his art.

 3